paulie-o74/-dale-watts-/README.md

-5. As a returning user, .
+5. As a returning user, I want to see my high scores and compare them to others

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 | Group-training page | Navigate to the group training page and locate the class table | Find the class schedule | Works as expected |

-6. As a returning user, .
+6. As a returning user, I want to see new questions constantly offered

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|